Hate (band)

 Hate is a blackened death metal band from Poland.
 The band was formed in 1990 by guitarist and vocalist Adam "ATF Sinner" Buszko, guitarist Quack and drummer Mittloff.
-The band lineup has changed many times over the years, and currently consists solely of Adam Buszko and drummer Paweł Jaroszewicz.
+The band lineup has changed many times over the years.
 They have released twelve full-length studio albums to date, as well as a number of early demos and EPs.
 Their most recent album, Rugia, was released on October 15, 2021 through Metal Blade Records.

 Biography

 Hate was formed in Warsaw, Poland, in 1990 by guitarist and vocalist Adam The First Sinner, guitarist Qack and drummer Mittloff.
-Between 1990 and 1995 the band recorded three demo tapes: Aborrence (1992), Evil Art (1994) and Unwritten Law (1995).
+Between 1990 and 1995 the band recorded three demo tapes: Aborrence (1992), Evil Art which is a compilation of the first and second demo tapes, (1994) and Unwritten Law (1995).
 Bassist Daniel Rutkowski was first heard on Evil Art.
 In 1996 Hate signed their first record contract with a small underground label, Novum Vox Mortiis, who released their first two albums, Daemon Qui Fecit Terram (1996) and Lord Is Avenger (1998) in Poland.

 In 2000, Hate released the mini-album Victims through larger Polish label Metal Mind Records.
 Later that year, gigs with Immolation brought the band to the attention of American label Dwell Records, who included Hate's cover version of "Postmortem" on the compilation Gateways To Hell: Tribute To Slayer (Vol. 2).
 This led to Hate signing their first record contract outside their homeland with WW3/Mercenary Music who released a compilation of the albums Lord Is Avenger and Victims as Holy Dead Trinity in 2001.

 2002 saw the release of Hate's next album, Cain's Way, on WW3/Mercenary Music in the US, and on Blackend Records in Europe, though released several months later.
 At the time of the European release the band underwent a change in line-up, with guitarist Ralph and drummer Mittloff replaced by Kaos and Hellrizer, respectively.

 In 2004 Hate released Awakening Of The Liar on Listenable Records in Europe and Mercenary Music in the US.
 The album was a poll winner in Polish magazine Thrash'Em All.

 The band recorded their fifth full-length album Anaclasis – A Haunting Gospel of Malice & Hatred in June and July 2005 at Hertz Studio in Białystok, Poland.
 The album was released on October 25, 2005 through Empire Records.
 The album received positive reviews from music critics, with Blabbermouth writing that the music "is indicative of a band that has formed an identity.
 It is well structured, yet not overly technical, and sports a bit more melody and a cleaner guitar sound."